heisand/NWN/README.md

 - Removal of proper nouns and multi word expressions
 - Removal of structural and other errors

-### Extending the wordnet using a scoring function for new hypernym relations
+### Extending the wordnet by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is